Durganshu/Modern-Cpp-Performance/README.md

 # Performance aspects of Modern C++

-C++ is a very powerful language usually preferred over other languages because of its incredible performance.
-However, its vast range of features should be used in a suitable way in order to achieve the intended performance.
-In this repository, I have done a comprehensive evaluation of the performance aspects of Modern C++ (C++11 and later), particularly focusing on the programming practices.
+C++ is a powerful language usually preferred over other languages because of its potential to exploit hardware resources to extract maximum performance.
+However, its vast range of features should be used suitably to achieve the intended performance.
+In this repository, I have comprehensively evaluated the performance aspects of Modern C++ (C++11 and later), particularly focusing on the programming practices.

 The following elements of C++ have been investigated: